What is happening in occupied East Jerusalem’s Sheikh Jarrah?

 “The past year also saw the approval of expanding existing settlements in occupied East Jerusalem such as Givat Hamatos on Beit Safafa lands and [Har Homa] settlement on Jabal Abu Ghneim in the south near Beit Sahour,” Odeh continued.

-Several Palestinian neighbourhoods in occupied East Jerusalem are also facing the threat of forced displacement.
+Several Palestinian neighbourhoods in East Jerusalem are also facing the threat of forced displacement.

 “The al-Bustan area in Silwan, which is south of the Old City, has 119 families in 88 buildings that are under threat of demolishment to make way for an Israeli archaeological park,” Odeh said.